EarthByte/MPM_Lachlan_Laterite/README.md

 # NSW_MPM
-Prospectivity mapping of Ni-Co laterites
+Prospectivity mapping of Ni-Co laterites in NSW